masc-ucsc/docs/docs/pyrope/02-basics.md

 type default value is `?` (unknown/uninitialized).

 ```
-a  = 3        // compile error, no previous const or mut
+a  = 3        // error: no previous const or mut

 mut b = 3
 b  = 5        // OK